Moving Out of the House During a Divorce in Arizona

 Those photographs can then be used by a personal property appraiser to reference when conducting an appraisal of all of your property to enable you to ask the judge to enter a judgment in your favor for an equitable share of the value of the personal property your spouse may keep if you move out of the house.

-Common Questions About This Article
+Frequently Asked Questions About This Article:

 Question: Who pays the house payment if I move out of the house during a divorce in Arizona?